gyselroth/balloon/README.md

 * ... and much more

 # Documentation
 Interested?
 How to deploy?
-Well please visit the [documentation](https://gyselroth.github.io/balloon-docs/).
+Please visit the [documentation](https://gyselroth.github.io/balloon-docs/).

 ## Web UI
 There is a modern web based user interface for balloon!
 It does support all features and integrates smoothly with the balloon server.